rhacp/task_standalone/readme.md

 ### Run the JAR File

 1. Add the JSON input to the "src/main/resources/input.json" file.
 2. Ensure you are in the project's root directory.
-Then, run the JAR file using the following command: `java -jar target/task_standalone-1.0-SNAPSHOT.jar`
+Then, run the JAR file using the following command: <br>
+`java -jar target/task_standalone-1.0-SNAPSHOT.jar`
 3. Then, the calculations are made and the call to the REST endpoint is sent.

 ---